ill-soul077/Numerical-Lab/README.md

 - Simple to implement and understand.
 - Useful for large, sparse matrices.
 - Suitable for parallel computing.
+- convergence under certain conditions

 ### Disadvantages
 - Convergence is not guaranteed; works only with strictly diagonally dominant matrices.
 - Often requires more iterations compared to Gauss-Seidel.
+- limited practical use

+There a lot of scope in this part of the code.
+Due to lack of time it had some issues in big number of variables
 ---

 ## Gauss-Seidel Iterative Method